 “This world is not likely to receive a gospel of transformation from untransformed people.”

 Luckily this doesn’t change that God STILL wants to know us, love us, and go deep with us.
 And we can’t simply lug students into the deep end of the relational pool with God either.
-It takes time, it takes personal mentors, it takes students having a front row seat to the transforming power of God in the life of another human (maybe even MORE than one).
-It takes hearing testimonies of what God has done in the lives of others.
-It often takes observing people who desire and love God first – which also means, it requires that we love these students with Christ’s love so they can experience it first hand.
+It takes time, it takes personal mentors, it takes students having a front row seat to the transforming power of God in the life of other people.
+It takes hearing testimonies and stories of what God has done.
+It takes observing people who desire and love God first – which also means, it requires that we love these students with Christ’s love so they can experience it first hand.
 And at some point as Christ followers we ALL learn – ALL of us desire God!
 Whether we knew it consciously or not, the desire has always been there.
 It’s the deepest desire of our soul.
-My hope and prayer is that this soul desire becomes a very conscious desire and pursuit for the youth and families of our churches – and for our students: that their head and heart align with their soul in its desire for Christ and knowing Him more closely.
+My hope and prayer is that this under-the-surface, subterranean soul desire (that is always there) becomes a very conscious desire and pursuit for the youth and families of our churches – and for our students: that their head and heart align with their soul in its desire for Christ and knowing Him more closely.

 So, to “Mike” on that random comment thread – thanks for making me think today.